SantiagoMaya10/ppi_pl_MAYAls/README.md

 Hello everyone!!
 My name is Luis Santiago Maya Restrepo, and I am currently a Software Engineer at a Big Tech company.
 I've worked in the software industry for about 4 years now and im really happy to be sharing all the things that I've learned through all these years.
 I am also in the last year of my underdegree in Systems and Informatics Engineering in Universidad Nacional de Colombia, at Medellín.

-The areas of biggest interest to me are: software architecture, software design and artificial intelligence.
+The areas of most interest to me are: software architecture, software design and artificial intelligence.

 Some couriosities about me:
 - My top 3 favourite programming languages are: 1.
 Java 2.
 Python and 3.
 Scala.